jezen/jezenthomas.com/posts/2016/using-uuids-in-yesod.md

 ---
 title: Using UUIDs in Yesod
 date: 2016-06-13
-excerpt: How to use universally unique identifiers in your Yesod models.
+excerpt: There are many reasons to use UUIDs, but simply not giving hints as to the size of an application's database is enough for me.
+Here's how to use universally unique identifiers in your Yesod models.
 tags: haskell
 ---